bc913/opengl_notes/doc/Textures.md

 > They can also be used as data storage like buffer objects.

 ## Sampling
-Each texture coordinate actually corresponds to a texture color but it has to retrieved somehow.
-The proccess of retrieving the texture color using the texture coordinates is called `Sampling`.
+Each texture coordinate actually corresponds to a texture color (or some other feature) but it has to be retrieved somehow.
+The proccess of fetching a texture feature(s) value at a given position using the texture coordinates is called `Sampling`.
+GLSL controls much of the process of sampling, but there are many values associated with the texture object that can affect this as well.

 ## Texture coordinate (system)
 Each vertex of the object to be textured, should have an associated corresponding `texture coordinate`.
 This texture coordinate specifies what part of the texture (image) to sample from.